エジプト

 • Attachment Image from Itinerary Row: 75487

-• Temple of Kom Ombo A rare double-structured temple built along the Nile River, dedicated to both the god Horus and the crocodile god Sobek.
+• Kom Ombo Temple A rare double sanctuary temple built along the Nile that worships both the falcon god Horus and the crocodile god Sobek simultaneously.

-The symmetrical design and intricate murals convey the religious views of the Ptolemaic period.
+Its symmetrical design and intricate wall paintings convey the religious views of the Ptolemaic period.

 The adjacent museum of mummified crocodiles is also a highlight.
 [Japanese Guide]